betagouv/deliverable/README.md

 You can now de-li-ver (ha-ha-ha) yourself by automatizing this task with **Deliverable**, a CLI tool that does (most of) the job for you!

-**Deliverable** parses either your fancy Github release descriptions, or your pull request subjects, or your nice pull commit messages (which you should ALWAYS have!) from your main branch to generate a well-formatted Markdown document.
-If you don't have any of those, maybe you should start improving your continuous development practices 😉.
+**Deliverable** parses either your fancy Github release descriptions, or your pull request subjects, or your well-written commit messages (which you should ALWAYS have!) from your main branch to generate a well-formatted Markdown document.

+And if you don't have any of those, maybe you should start improving your continuous development practices 😉.

 ---